usnistgov/800-63-3/sp800-63b/sec5_authenticators.md

 #### <a name="throttle"></a>5.2.2.
 Rate Limiting (Throttling)

-*cf. 800-63-2 sec 8.2.3, p.75*

->**MG: What's this reference about?**

 When the authenticator output or activation secret does not have sufficient entropy, the verifier SHALL implement controls to protect against online guessing attacks.
-Unless otherwise specified in the description of a given authenticator, the verifier SHALL effectively limit online attackers to 100 consecutive failed attempts on a single account in any 30 day period.
+Unless otherwise specified in the description of a given authenticator, the verifier SHALL effectively limit online attackers to 100 consecutive failed attempts on a single account.

->**MG: Does time limiting the failed attempts make sense?
-If there were 99 consecutive failures over 30 days would we really want to let them keep rolling on the 31st day?**

 Additional techniques MAY be used to prioritize authentication attempts that are likely to come from the subscriber over those that are more likely to come from an attacker:

 - Requiring the claimant to complete a Completely Automated Public Turing test to tell Computers and Humans Apart (CAPTCHA) before attempting authentication

-- Requiring the claimant to wait following a failed attempt for a period of time that is increasing in intervals from, say, 30 seconds to an hour, depending on how close the system is to its maximum allowance for consecutive failed attempts **MG: it's a bit hard to tell if this is normative or not.**
+- Requiring the claimant to wait following a failed attempt for a period of time that is increasing in intervals from, say, 30 seconds to an hour, as the account approaches its maximum allowance for consecutive failed attempts

 - Only accepting authentication requests from a white list of IP addresses at which the subscriber has been successfully authenticated before

 - Leveraging other risk-based or adaptive authentication techniques to identify user behavior that falls within, or out of, typical norms.

-Since these measures often create user inconvenience, the verifier SHOULD allow a certain number of failed authentication attempts before employing the above techniques. **MG: It's weird to have a SHOULD then use a vague term like "certain."**
+Since these measures often create user inconvenience, the verifier SHOULD allow a several failed authentication attempts before employing the above techniques.

 When the subscriber successfully authenticates, the verifier SHOULD disregard any previous failed attempts from the same IP address.